Tenacious Unicorn Ranch: Harassment and threats against the ranch

-The ranch and its community are located in a generally conservative part of Colorado, where 70% of the population voted for Donald Trump in both the 2016 and 2020 elections.
-Although the ranch's members say that the community has largely been welcoming and supportive, they have faced harassment and threats from a radical minority of community members including local right-wing militia groups, as well as online.
+The ranch was located in a generally conservative part of Colorado, where 70% of the population voted for Donald Trump in both the 2016 and 2020 elections.
+Although the ranch's members said that the community was largely welcoming and supportive, they faced harassment and threats from a radical minority of community members including local right-wing militia groups, as well as online.

 On July 4, 2020, Logue and Nelson traveled to Westcliffe for coffee and errands and saw a group protesting the COVID-19 pandemic-related cancellation of the town's Independence Day parade.
 Many protesters were heavily armed and armored; some carried Confederate flags or banners for the far-right militia group the Three Percenters, and one person wore a shirt with the white supremacist slogan "It's OK to be White".
 The ranchers posted about the event on social media; Logue tweeted that day, "The Fourth of July parade in #westcliffe was a Nazi propaganda parade, I've never been so unsettled".
 According to Logue, this marked the beginning of the often transphobic harassment and threats of violence towards the ranch and its community.

 Threats intensified after the ranch became more widely known following increased media coverage in early 2021, and Logue said they began receiving death threats.
 According to the High Country News, it was rumored locally that militias were "patrolling" the borders of the ranch to "establish dominance".
 There were several incidents in which residents were followed in their truck or armed intruders were discovered on the property.
 Residents began to carry firearms and wear bulletproof vests while tending to the farm.
 The ranch's members and a group of volunteers began running 24-hour guards along the perimeter of the property, and during one patrol on March 6, 2021, they found armed intruders trespassing on the property.
 After posting on social media about the incident, the ranch received widespread support, including from a local chapter of the Socialist Rifle Association, which donated body armor for all residents.
 The ranch subsequently raised $100,000 with a GoFundMe campaign, which allowed them to replace the patrols with 6 ft fencing, lights, and security cameras.

 According to Logue, the threats became less intense in mid-2021.
 Logue says that several residents had developed post-traumatic stress disorder as a result of the period, which she described as "taking a group of people and dropping them into what is a potential combat zone everywhere they go in their home".